GSpinks/GTS858-Demo2/README.md

 # Demo Rep 2 Example
-We are creating a repo locally and then pushing to the remote github repo.
+We are creating a repo locally and then pushing to the remote github repo.# GTS858-Demo2